Hit-and-run survivor returns to finish race across US - with surgeons who saved him

 He also came across rattlesnakes, was stalked by two coyotes, and encountered a "very large bull" that blocked his way until a passing car helped move it off the road.

-Ashill is looking forward to resuming that adventure at 5.30am (EST) tomorrow.
+Ashill is looking forward to resuming the adventure at 5.30am (EST) tomorrow.

 "I'm very, very fortunate to have another chance to go back and finish what I started."